christiangenco/confreaks/README.md

 Oh well - I had fun learning react, and now you can browse to the Nth most popular video on this, which you can't do on their site.
 That's kinda neat.`

+## Tech stack

+This app uses React, Firebase, Bootstrap, and firebase-util for paging the firebase data.

 ## To Run

 `npm install` then `gulp` should do the trick.